Dog Bites Liability - Rainwater, Holt & Sexton

-Even though millions of Americans are bitten by dogs every year, only a few thousand ever receive a dime in compensation from the dog bite.
+Even though millions of Americans are bitten by dogs every year, only a few thousand ever receive a dime in compensation.
+Many of these cases involve serious injuries, often from large, powerful breeds such as pit bulls, Rottweilers, or German shepherds.
 Every year a number of people, mostly children, are mauled by dogs.
-If you are bit by a dog, it is possible to win a personal injury judgment against the owner of the dog that bit you.
+If you are bitten by a dog, it is possible to win a personal injury judgment against the owner of the dog that bit you.

 Even if you prove liability for the bite, the victim still has to prove the actual amount of damages.
 By investigating the background of the dog and its owner or custodian, the value of the claim can likely be increased.